americocunhajr/ARBO/README.md

 ## License

-**ZikaVD** is released under the MIT license.
+**ARBO** is released under the MIT license.
 See the LICENSE file for details.
 All new contributions must be made under the MIT license.

 ## Funding